What is the Difference Between Pressure Washing and Power Washing?

 Tips to Make Your Cleaning Safe and Successful

-Power washing or pressure washing will both do a good job cleaning.
+Power washing vs pressure washing will both do a good job cleaning.
 Cleaning can be a great DIY’er project, or you are always welcome to call the Elite Power Washing team for help.
 If you choose to do it yourself you’ll need a pressure washer.
 Pressure washers can be purchased, rented, or borrowed from a friend.
 Here are some tips to help your project be more successful:

 - Read the instructions carefully